A scalable and fast artificial neural network syndrome decoder for surface codes: Results and Discussion

-In this work, we will focus on the depolarizing error model where data qubits experience X, Y or Z errors with equal probability.
-After a Pauli string of depolarizing errors has been applied, the resultant state may be written as $e_i |\psi\rangle$, where $|\psi\rangle$ is the original state and $e_i$ is a stochastic error which has occurred.
+In this work, we train our decoder using the depolarizing error model where data qubits experience X, Y or Z errors with equal probability.
+However, the performance evaluation of the decoder was carried out based on a variety of noise configurations including depolarising, spatially inhomogeneous and biased noise which will be discussed in the Decoder Performance section.
+Depolarising errors cause qubits to experience X, Y, or Z errors with equal probability p/3, uniformally distributed with a fixed rate on all data qubits.
+Inhomogeneous noise models allow the rate of depolarisation to be a function of a qubit position in the lattice.
+Finally, biased noise models allow qubits to experience particular errors with higher probability, such as dominant phase or Z errors.
+After a Pauli string of errors has been applied, the resultant state may be written as $e_i |\psi\rangle$, where $|\psi\rangle$ is the original state and $e_i$ is a stochastic error which has occurred.
 The state of the data qubits of the code can be efficiently simulated, for example by keeping track of the type of errors which have occurred.
 The goal of the error correction scheme is to remedy errors in a way most likely to return all qubits to an error free state or in a logically equivalent state.
 As direct measurement of qubits in general destructively collapses their state, any errors present in the state of qubits are hidden and must be discerned by other means.
 Individual X, Y or Z errors on data qubits anti-commute with adjacent stabilizer operators.
 This causes the measured value of those stabilizer operators to be inverted.
 For simplicity we will assume that each stabilizer generator will always be initially measured once to return a \( +1 \) measurement result.
 Stabilizers with a \( +1 \) measurement result will be colour coded with the pale shades of green and yellow shown in Figure~\ref{fig:2}.
 Examples of individual data qubit errors can be seen in Figure \ref{fig:2} and their associated \( -1 \) stabilizer measurements, which appear as more vibrantly coloured stabilizer cells.
 When multiple data qubit errors occur adjacently, some stabilizer operators may have their value inverted an even number of times.
 In this case the only stabilizer operators which have their value changed are those at the endpoints of the error chain.
 Also, at boundaries individual errors can sometimes only anti-commute with a single stabilizer operator, as the lattice abruptly stops. \\ \\

 Errors in the form of stabilizer generators or elements of the stabilizer group commute with all stabilizer generators and hence do not change any stabilizer operator measurements.
 This means that the overall result of errors of this type is to possibly apply a global phase to the encoded state, leaving any encoded information unaltered.
 Thus, errors of the form of elements of the stabilizer group can be applied liberally whenever convenient.
 This can be used to generate sets of homologically equivalent errors \cite{dennis2002topological}.
 Sets of homologically equivalent errors form the homological equivalence classes.
 It must be noted that homologically equivalent chains of errors always share the same boundaries (and hence change the same stabilizer operator measurements) but not all error chains with the same boundaries are homologically equivalent.